 Instructions

-- Preheat the oil in a deep fryer to 375°F.
+- Preheat the oil to 375°F in a deep fryer or large pot.

-- Mix the flour, salt, and spices in a shallow dish.
+- Mix the flour, salt, pepper, garlic salt, and celery salt in a shallow dish.

-- Dip the potato slices into the beaten egg, then into the flour mixture.
+- Dip the potato slices into the beaten egg and then into the flour mixture.

-- Deep fry in hot oil until golden brown, about 5 to 7 minutes.
+- Deep fry the breaded potatoes in the hot oil until golden brown, about 5 to 7 minutes.

-- Serve with ranch dressing or sour cream.
+- Serve with dressing, dipping sauce, or sour cream.

 Notes